ShaodongWei/single_cell_genomics_workflow/README.md

 ```

 ## 3.5, mapping reads to reference
 This step is to map each barcoded fastq files to the reference.
-Users can choose to use bwa-mem2 (https://github.com/bwa-mem2/bwa-mem2) as the mapper for general purposes, or the kma (https://bitbucket.org/genomicepidemiology/kma/src/master/) as the mapper when the references have similar genomes or redundant.
+Users can choose to use bwa-mem2 (https://github.com/bwa-mem2/bwa-mem2) as the mapper for general purposes, or the kma (https://bitbucket.org/genomicepidemiology/kma/src/master/) as the mapper when the references have similar genomes or are redundant.
 ```
 snakemake mapping --cores threads_number --use-conda
 ```